Backbeats (A Knight's Tale) A Knight's Tale (2001)

 William's initial approach is win by impersonation.
 Adopt the Ulrich identity, run the tournament circuit on forged patents of nobility, accept the help of two other outsiders the sanctioned guilds have refused (the woman armorer Kate and the indebted poet Chaucer), and ascend by hidden merit while staying invisible to the institutions that gatekeep status.
 The strategy is operational from the moment Chaucer hand-letters the seals.
 It works at Rouen, it works at Paris, it works to the point where the chant of "Lichtenstein" carries across the lists.
 What it cannot do is two things: (1) beat Adhemar at the central event (Escalation 1), and (2) hold William up inside himself when the institution's gatekeeping turns from technical (paperwork) to existential (a peasant in the lists is a fraud full stop).
 The strategy is brittle in proportion to its ambition.

 The post-midpoint approach is win by being seen.
 Compete as William Thatcher with the bond of his men, his lover, and his father openly acknowledged, and let the institution bend to the demonstration rather than imitate its terms.
 The shift is not articulated as policy at the Midpoint; it is chosen by where William chooses to stand.
 The bounded scene of the Midpoint is William in Cheapside, in the house he was born in, telling his blind father his son changed his stars after all.
 From that scene forward the film stops asking whether the impersonation will hold and starts asking what the new approach will cost when the antagonist drags it into court.
 Escalation 2 is the answer: the institution will arrest William, the team will be asked to abandon him, the antagonist will get the cheap shot.
 The new approach passes its first test at the level of choice (William refuses to run, the team walks with him to the stocks), passes its second test at the level of recognition (the Black Prince ratifies the demonstration with sovereign fiat), and passes its third test at the level of the body (the lance lashed to a ruined arm, the unhorsing of a cheating opponent under William's real name).
-The "weighed and measured" formula recurs three times: from Adhemar in the Rouen final (initial approach hits its ceiling), from Adhemar at the arrest (the institution's verdict ratified by the antagonist), and from Adhemar in the broken-off final pass before the lance reverses it.
-The third utterance is interrupted by the unhorsing the formula was meant to predict.
+The "weighed and measured" formula recurs three times: from Adhemar in the Rouen final (initial approach hits its ceiling), from Adhemar at the arrest (the institution's verdict ratified by the antagonist), and from Adhemar in the final pass before the lance reverses it.
+Adhemar lands the third utterance complete — and the final pass answers it by knocking him out of the saddle the formula was meant to keep him in.

 The anachronistic rock soundtrack is structural, not decorative.
 Helgeland uses Queen's "We Will Rock You" over the opening lists to declare, before any plot moves, that this is a sport-spectacle film about a class outsider ascending — the same shape as a boxing or sports-underdog picture.
 Bachman-Turner Overdrive's "Takin' Care of Business" scores the lance-training montage and equates William's labor with the labor of any twentieth-century athlete in training.
 David Bowie's "Golden Years" scores the Paris dance — the moment Jocelyn pulls William into a courtly figure he doesn't know and he invents a peasant jig that the whole hall ends up dancing — and stages, in advance, the post-midpoint thesis: the gap between courtly and popular, between aristocratic and peasant, is performable on the same floor by the same body.
 The needle-drops are the costume's structural twin: they collapse the historical distance the audience would otherwise use to keep William's class outside the room.
 The crowd that chants "We Will Rock You" in the opening is the same crowd that chants "William, William" in the climax — the film insists on it musically, so that the post-midpoint approach's success reads not as a fairy-tale exception but as the realization of what the popular spectacle was already capable of recognizing.